cameronabrams/pestifer/docs/source/usage.rst

          xstfreq: 100
    title: BPTI

 That's a lot of stuff!
 But it shows you everything that Pestifer needs and does to use psfgen and namd2 to generate this system.

+Let's examine a few of the task directives:

+* ``psfgen``: this task is the actual generation of the input script for the ``psfgen`` plugin for ``VMD`` and its execution to build the first-pass ``PDB`` and ``PSF`` files.
+In the original config file, we specify the ``source`` directive via the ``id`` parameter, which is the PDB ID for this system.
+Compare that original ``psfgen`` directive to the one that appears in the filled-in version config file.
+You see a lot more things you can specify in the ``source`` subdirective, as well as other subdirectives ``cleanup``, ``minimize``, and ``mods``.
+The ``cleanup`` directive just removes all temporary PDB files used during the ``psfgen`` run.  ``minimize`` directs the execution of ``namd2`` to energy-minimize the newly generated system (you should always do this, and that is why this happens by default).
+If you like you could include the ``minimize`` directive and then provide new values for ``nminsteps`` or ``dcdfreq``.
+* ``solvate``: this task solvates and ionizes the system, using the VMD plugins ``solvate`` and ``autoionize``.
+In the filled-in version of ``solvate``, we see that a pad length of 10 angstroms is used and a minimization is also run.
+Future releases will permit the specifications of overall ionic strength and the ions themselves, as well as the solvent.
+* ``relax``: this task performs a short NPT equilibration to settle the box size down; the filled-in version shows the default values assigned in the namd2 config file used for the run.

 Further updates to the documentation will explain in detail.
-For now, I recommend running a few of the 18 examples to showcase some of Pestifer's capabilities.  `Ycleptic <https://pypi.org/project/ycleptic/>`_ is a package I developed for generalizing the use of YAML-format configuration files; using a "base" configuration owned by Pestifer, Ycleptic knows how to interpret a user config file to assign defaults, report errors, etc.
+For now, I recommend running a few of the 19 examples to showcase some of Pestifer's capabilities.  `Ycleptic <https://pypi.org/project/ycleptic/>`_ is a package I developed for generalizing the use of YAML-format configuration files; using a "base" configuration owned by Pestifer, Ycleptic knows how to interpret a user config file to assign defaults, report errors, etc.

 The import output of this build are the PSF/PDB/COOR/VEL/XSC files needed to (re)start namd2; by default, these are ``my_system.pdb`` etc.